 Introducing the Virtual Desktop Interface

-Armored Cloud’s Virtual Desktop Interface (VDI) has solved this challenge.
-With Armored Cloud’s VDI, you can set up a series of Virtual Machines (VMs), each of which can be used to establish a distinct persona in a given location.
+Telos Ghost’s Virtual Desktop Interface (VDI) has solved this challenge.
+With Telos Ghost’s VDI, you can set up a series of Virtual Machines (VMs), each of which can be used to establish a distinct persona in a given location.
 These non-persistent VMs give you the power to control both the technical and personal pieces of the equation, successfully managing attribution for your entire device.
 All information you leak from the VM will support and enhance the authenticity of the persona you seek to establish.

-Benefits of the Armored Cloud VDI over Tor and other one-hop proxy solutions:
+Benefits of the Telos Ghost VDI over Tor and other one-hop proxy solutions: